wevote/WeVoteCordova/README.md

 ![ScreenShot](docs/images/ChromeInspect.png)

-Press 'inspect' to open the debugger, which should look like the following:
+Press that little blue 'inspect' to open the debugger, which should look like the following:

 ![ScreenShot](docs/images/ChromeInspectWDebuggerShowing.png)

-Unfortunate in both the Apple and Chrome debuggers, breakpoints are not maintained between restarts of the app, and also the files where you want to put the breakpoints have to be reopened each time.
+Unfortunately in both the Apple and Chrome debuggers, breakpoints are not maintained between restarts of the app, and also the files where you want to put the breakpoints have to be reopened each time.